dseguin/dndb/README.md

 Source code specific to D&DB is released under the MIT License.

-Data for the "Basic Rules" and other included material is provided by [Wizards of the Coast](https://dnd.wizards.com) under the [Open Game License](https://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf).
+Data included in this app is derived only from the SRD and other material by [Wizards of the Coast](https://dnd.wizards.com), either released under the [Open Game License](https://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf) or as free source material.

-The "dragon ampersand" is part of the Dungeons & Dragons logo and [is available as a press asset from Wizards of the Coast](https://dnd.wizards.com/pressassets).

 This software was developed using Google's Android Studio, which is based on IntelliJ IDEA Community Edition, and released under the Apache v2 License.
 The software makes use of the Android SDK, which is subject to [the Android SDK terms and conditions](https://developer.android.com/studio/terms).